artnoage/Optimal-Transport-GAN/README.md

 fixed variance sigma.

-If one picks the standard way for sampling the latent space, will notice that training with the first method (Train.py) takes much longer and the level of detail in the generated images seems to be bounded.
+If one picks the standard way for sampling the latent space, will notice that training with the first method (Train.py) takes much longer (up to 100 times more main steps) and the level of detail in the generated images seems to be bounded.
 With the second method for training (Simpletrain.py), more detail in the results is achieved, but we expect that some node dropping will take place.
 We believe that trying to find a model to fit ALL the real data points is